-In this section we bring you an update on an archeological excavation going on in Israel.
+In this section we bring you an update on an archaeological excavation going on in Israel.
 We hope you find it helpful.

-Remains from the First Temple period were discovered during excavations at the Temple Mount in the end of 2007.
-During an archeological inspection carried out by Jerusalem archeologist Yuval Baruch, an area containing important remains was discovered opposite the south-eastern corner of the raised platform that surrounds the Dome of the Rock.
-Among the finds were pieces of a table and animal bones that are estimated to date from the 8-6 centuries BCE.
+Remains from the First Temple period were discovered during excavations at the Temple Mount at the end of 2007.
+During an archaeological inspection carried out by Jerusalem archaeologist Yuval Baruch, an area containing important remains was discovered opposite the south-eastern corner of the raised platform that surrounds the Dome of the Rock.
+Among the finds were pieces of a table and animal bones that are estimated to date from the eighth - sixth centuries BCE.

-The finds were inspected by Yuval Baruch from the Israel Antiquities Authority, Prof. Ronnie Reich from Haifa University, Prof. Israel Finkelstein from Tel Aviv University, and Prof. Sy Gitin the head of the Albright Institute.
-The experts concluded that based on the nature and the location of the finds, they can be an important archeological tool to recreating and understanding the boundaries of the Temple Mount during the First Temple Period.
+The finds were inspected by Yuval Baruch from the Israel Antiquities Authority, Prof. Ronnie Reich from Haifa University, Prof. Israel Finkelstein from Tel Aviv University, and Prof. Sy Gitin, the head of the Albright Institute.
+These experts concluded that based on the nature and the location of the finds, they can be an important archaeological tool for recreating and understanding the boundaries of the Temple Mount during the First Temple Period.

-The Israel Antiquities Authority will be holding a seminar in order to discuss the finds and the archeological information revealed due to the discovery.
+The Israel Antiquities Authority will hold a seminar in order to discuss the finds and the archaeological information revealed by the discovery.

 Archeological Excavations - Summer 2007

 Masaki Okita, Kuwabara Isao, Moshe Kohavi and Yitzhak Paz, on behalf of Tenri University, Japan

 Raphael Frankel, on behalf of the University of Haifa, Zinman Institute of Archaeology